MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-prerequisites.md

 ## Before you begin

 Before you migrate, create an Azure Migrate project and associated storage account in Azure portal.
-Azure portal doesn't store or transfer data between the source and target.

 ### Create an Azure Migrate project